ilyhalight/aoc/2024/rust/README.md

 ## AoC 2024 with Rust

-✨ My solutions for Advent of Code with Bun
+✨ My solutions for Advent of Code with Rust

 [Take part in the event](https://adventofcode.com/2024)